Emmanuel Nzekwesi

-Early life and high school career
+Early life

 Nzekwesi grew up in The Hague and began playing basketball at the age of two, and his parents enrolled him in lessons at age seven.
 Before his sophomore season in high school, he moved to Texas and began attending Byron Nelson High School.
 Nzekwesi scored 22 points without missing a shot against Paul Laurence Dunbar High School during his sophomore season.
 As a senior, Nzekwesi averaged 19.4 points and 11.3 rebounds per game.
 He gained the attention of Damian Lillard's trainer, Phil Beckner, and later, Weber State head coach Randy Rahe.

 Nzekwesi signed a letter of intent with Weber State, but problems with his visa precluded him from attending the school.
 He played a postgraduate season at Moravian Prep in Hudson, North Carolina to help attract more scholarship offers.
 Nzekwesi accepted a scholarship offer from Oral Roberts, which had previously recruited him in high school.

 College career

 Nzekwesi redshirted his true freshman season at Oral Roberts.
 As a redshirt freshman, he averaged 9.8 points and 6.4 rebounds per game.
 Nzekwesi was named Summit League freshman of the year, though Oral Roberts won eight games.
 Following the season coach Scott Sutton was fired.
 Nzekwesi posted 12.7 points and 7.2 rebounds per game as a sophomore.
-On January 3, 2019, he scored a career-high 34 points in an 83-72 win against North Dakota.
+On 3 January 2019 he scored a career-high 34 points in an 83-72 win against North Dakota.
 As a junior, Nzekwesi averaged 14.8 points and 8.5 rebounds per game.
 He was named to the Second Team All-Summit League.
 During Nzekwesi's senior season, he missed seven games with different injuries.
 He averaged 16.3 points and 9.9 rebounds per game as a senior.
 Nzekwesi was named to the First Team All-Summit League as well as team MVP by the Tulsa World.

 Professional career

 ZZ Leiden

-On August 13, 2020, Nzekwesi signed his first professional contract with ZZ Leiden of the Dutch Basketball League (DBL).
-He made his professional debut on October 3, recording a double-double with 18 points and 13 rebounds in a 104-102 loss to the Den Helder Suns.
+On 13 August 2020 Nzekwesi signed his first professional contract with ZZ Leiden of the Dutch Basketball League (DBL).
+He made his professional debut on 3 October, recording a double-double with 18 points and 13 rebounds in a 104-102 loss to the Den Helder Suns.

 Nzekwesi finished the regular season having led Leiden to the first seed, while leading the league in scoring with 21.7 points and 8.7 rebounds per game.
 On 24 April 2021, Nzekwesi won the DBL Most Valuable Player award.
 He broke records for the most awards won by a player ever, as he was also named Rookie of the Year and Statistical Player of the Year while also being on the All-Star Team, All-Defense Team and All-Rookie Team.
 In the Statistical Player of the Year ranking, he broke an all-time record with an efficiency rating of 26.4.
 He also won the DBL championship with Leiden on 27 May, after sweeping Heroes Den Bosch in the finals.